Emma Kopp

 PhD at University Paris-Dauphine

 Hi!
-I'm a 3rd year PhD student in Statistics at the CEREMADE lab at Paris-Dauphine University, supervised by Robin Ryder.
-My research focuses on Bayesian statistical modelling for complex models with small amounts of data, with applications to social and economic data.
+I’m a 3rd year PhD student in Statistics at the CEREMADE lab at Paris-Dauphine University, supervised by Robin Ryder and Christian Robert.
+My research focuses on Bayesian statistical modelling for complex models with small amounts of data, with applications to interdisciplinary social sciences

 News